 Be Visible: if you are not showing up in your business or your marketing regularly you will never build up recognition or reputation.
 Most potential clients need to know you and your business is genuinely interested in their potential customers.
 An odd social media post here and there is not enough, you need to have a proper marketing campaign.

 Network: making connections is all part and parcel of being visible.
 Personal networking is a great way to build up connections.
-Go to events, do talks, make connections online through different social media platforms like facebook groups where your potential audience will hang out.
+Go to events, do talks, make connections online through different social media platforms like Facebook groups where your potential audience will hang out.
 Partner up with other businesses you already use or work with especially those who have similar client audiences.
 Help other professionals get to know you.

 Be Authentic: be authentic but professional.
-Demonstrate the motivation behind your work on your website, blog and social media.
+Demonstrate the motivation behind your work on your website, blog, and social media.
 Include a blog of the personal life challenges that brought you to where you are today.
-Help clients get to really know, like and trust you on a deeper level.
+Help clients get to really know, like, and trust you on a deeper level.
 Share what you do on a daily and weekly basis to maintain and improve your health and wellbeing.
 Be honest about your own challenges, be authentic and you will build up trust.

 Shine Your Expertise: make sure you include your areas of expertise and qualifications and if you studied something over a few years include that.
 Make sure you include copies of your certification on your clinic wall.
-Clients want to know if your the real deal.
-Especially when so many unrecognised training schools are offering fast-track training in subjects that would normally take a year or two.
+Clients want to know if you’re the real deal.
+Especially when so many unrecognized training schools are offering fast-track training in subjects that would normally take a year or two.
 Consumers need to know if they can trust you with their health and vulnerability.

 Word of Mouth: if clients are pleased with your product or service ask them to tell their friends and family.
 You could offer a discount or points system for everyone they recommend which is a great incentive to tell others.